sblauth/cashocs/docs/source/demos/optimal_control/doc_config.rst

 will always work when this is set to False, as it treats the linear problem in a nonlinear fashion and converges in one iteration.
-However, using ``is_linear = True`` on a nonlinear state system throws a fenics error.
+However, using ``is_linear = True`` on a nonlinear state system throws an error related to FEniCS.

 The next parameter is defined via ::